bmwcarit/ros_realtime_tests/README.md

 ### Options ###

+* *--busy &lt;0/1&gt;*

+	Specify the measurement mode:

+	* 0: Default mode, using ROS::spin() in the main thread.
+	* 1: Busy mode.
+If this mode is specified, the main thread busy waits until the timer thread calls the callback function.

+	Note: Default mode tests the most common scenario, where a timer is set while another thread runs ROS::spin.
+Busy mode uses ROS::spinOnce() without sleep and therefore only measures the latency of the sleep call in the timer thread.

+	If not specified, default mode is used.

-* *--filePrefix &lt;file prefix&gt;*
+* *--fp &lt;file prefix&gt;*

 	The string passed will be prepended to the log files that are generated once the measurement is complete.

-* *--repetitions &lt;number of repetitions&gt;*
+* *--rpts &lt;number of repetitions&gt;*

 	Specify the number of measurement repetitions.

 	If not specified, 1000 is chosen as default value.

 * *--rtSched &lt;0/RR/FIFO&gt;*